UniCT-ARSLab/LWN-Simulator/README.md

 ```
 * address: specifies the IP mask from which the web UI is accessible.
 * port: the web server port.
-* configDirname: the directory name where all status files will be saved and will be created in the user home.
+* configDirname: the directory name where all status files will be saved and will be created.